 - Contact the Admissions Office.

-Once the criteria for admission requirements have been fulfilled, contact the admissions officer in charge of your status to update and confirm your admissions status change from conditional to full-time.
+Once the criteria for admission requirements have been fulfilled, contact the admissions officer in charge of your status.
+Then, ask them to update your admissions status from conditional to full-time.
 Finally, follow up and ask them to confirm that the change has been made.

 Some Universities to Consider

-If you are interested in conditional admission for international students, the universities below are a good starting point.
-This is not a complete list, however:
+If you are interested in conditional admission for international students, the universities below are a good starting point:

 - American University